psychoinformatics-de/due-date-warner/README.md

 # Due Date Warning Tool

-This tool will sift through all beta-projects that exist for a github organization, look for all items with a due-date and prints a table of the items that are due within a given number of days (by default: 60).
+This tool will sift through all beta-projects that exist for a github organization, look for all items with a due-date, i.e. a value field with name "Due" and type "Date", and print a table of the items that are due within a given number of days (by default: 60).
 The output can either be colored text or HTML (the supported HTML version is HTML 4 in order to be able to use the tool's output with the `/html` command in Matrix).

 ## Installation: